 The grant will not be means tested and will not require a land charge.
-The grant can be used in addition to a DFG or Fast Track grant.

 Children in Foster Care/Joint Residency

 Where a child has parents who are separated and the child lives for part of the time with each parent, a statutory DFG is only available at the address which is the main residence.
 However, where it is in the best interests of the child to provide adaptations at both locations, the Council will use their discretionary powers to consider applications to adapt the homes of both parents.